mtaha20003/Searching-Algorithm/README.md

 - Binary Search requires the input array to be sorted.
 - Linear Search works for both sorted and unsorted arrays.
 - The project includes test cases to validate the algorithms.

----

-For more details, refer to the code comments and test cases in the source files.